15 Hidden And Under-The-Radar Cocktail Bars In Singapore To Discover

 Contact: 9645-4780

-The bar’s market-to-glass bespoke concept allows guests to select one of the four cocktail styles available in the menu: Light and Clean, Casual and Easy Drinking, Bitter and Complex, and Strong and Classy.
+Why we love it: The bar’s market-to-glass bespoke concept allows guests to select one of the four cocktail styles available in the menu: Light and Clean, Casual and Easy Drinking, Bitter and Complex, and Strong and Classy.
 Upon selection, a cocktail is crafted and tailored to their preferences.
-Ingredients used are sourced daily from local street markets and urban farmers such as Edible Garden City and Victory Garden.
+And to top it all off, ingredients used are sourced daily from local street markets and urban farmers such as Edible Garden City and Victory Garden.

 How to find it: Chandu is situated at the rear of The Robertson House.
 Its nondescript facade is distinguished by a gold handle in the shape of a round moon, so locate that and venture through the black doors into the bar.